eggy03/ferrumx-windows/README.md

 # Information about v2 and v3

+v2.0.0 to v2.2.0 were transitional test releases that introduced the new service/entity architecture, with v2.0.0 being a complete rewrite of the project.
+These versions were made publicly available for early adopters but will no longer be supported after the public release of v3.0.0

+The recommended upgrade path for v1.3.7 users is to move directly to v3.0.0, which includes all the refinements introduced after the 2.x testing phase.

+For users currently on 2.x.x, you can check what changes have been introduced in each 2.x.x release in the Releases page, but these release versions are deprecated and unsupported.

 - Changes incorporated in v2.0.0 from v1.3.7 can be found in this [PR](https://github.com/eggy03/FerrumX/pull/20)
 - Changes incorporated in v3.0.0 from v2.2.0 can be found in this [PR](https://github.com/eggy03/FerrumX/pull/20)

+A migration guide for migrating to v3.0.0 from v1.3.7 will be provided soon